-Grade Strand Standard Code Benchmark 9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.8 US1Era 1: Indigenous Histories Examine the survival of native nations in the contemporary world and examine how native people have contested narratives of erasure that have silenced their histories.
-9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.8 US2Era 2: Settler Colonialism and Atlantic Slavery Examine the contemporary significance of foundational dates in U.S. history today, including 1492, 1607, 1619, 1620, 1776 and 1789.
-Construct an argument using precise and knowledgeable claims, with evidence from multiple sources, about how one or more of these dates became memorialized in the 19th, 20th, or 21st centuries.
-9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.9 US3Era 3: Freedom, Unfreedom and Revolution Examine the meaning of freedom in the Revolutionary era and today, and examine how groups and communities have fought for freedom, revolution, and anti-colonialism.
-9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.10 US4Era 4: Imperial Expansion & Native Dispossession Compare historical memorialization of "pioneers" and frontiers versus dispossession and homelands.
-9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.11 US5Era 5: Migration, Imperialism, and Inequality Examine how people today view the successes and failures of Reconstruction and the implementation of the 13th, 14th, and 15th Amendments on the overall impact to reduce discrimination and inequality.
-9 United States History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-9.4.22.12 US6Era 6: Migration, Imperialism, and Inequality Examine the causes and impact of the Great Depression on individuals, communities, and institutions; evaluate the impact of the New Deal; and assess how people today view government responses to economic crises, including who is helped or hurt by action or inaction.
+Grade Strand Standard Code Benchmark 9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.7 U.S. History Era 1: Indigenous Histories.
+Examine the survival of Indigenous nations in the contemporary world.
+Examine how Indigenous people have contested narratives of erasure that have silenced their histories.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.8 U.S. History Era 2: Settler Colonialism and Atlantic Slavery.
+Examine the contemporary significance of foundational dates in U.S. history, specifically dates related to the founding of the North American colonies (1492, 1607, 1620), the development of the institution of slavery (1619) and the founding of the United States as an independent country (1776, 1789).
+Construct an argument using precise and knowledgeable claims, with evidence from multiple sources, about how one or more of these dates became memorialized in the 19 th , 20 th or 21 st centuries.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.9 U.S. History Era 3: Freedom, Unfreedom and Revolution.
+Examine the meaning of freedom in the Revolutionary era and today.
+Examine how groups and communities have fought for freedom, revolution and anti-colonialism.

+Grade Strand Standard Code Benchmark 9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.10 U.S. History Era 4: Imperial Expansion and Native Dispossession.
+Compare historical memorialization of "pioneers" and frontiers versus dispossession and homelands.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.11 U.S. History Era 5: Migration, Imperialism and Inequality.
+Examine how people today view the successes and failures of Reconstruction and the implementation of the Thirteenth, Fourteenth, and Fifteenth Amendments on the overall impact to reduce discrimination and inequality.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.12 U.S. History Era 6: Migration, Imperialism and Inequality.
+Examine the causes and impact of the Great Depression on individuals, communities and institutions.
+Evaluate the impact of the New Deal and assess how people today view government responses to economic crises, including who is helped or hurt by action or inaction.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.13 U.S. History Era 7: U.S. and the World.
+Develop an argument about what human rights should encompass today and/or in the future and what national and/or international institutions should do to protect those rights.